 Consider Hiring a Dental Transitions Team

 JPA is a dental brokerage services provider specializing in dental transitions, and we work with buyers and sellers of dental practices every day, including vetting DSOs.
 We will guide you through the process, so you make the best choice for you and your patients.
-Contact us for to schedule a discovery call to understand your options:
+Explore our streamlined transitions process, Transitions Plus+, and contact us for to schedule a discovery call to understand your options: